(Section 1 of 12)

 The idea of a guaranteed income can be approached in two ways.
 Either through a Universal Basic Income (UBI) or through a Negative Income Tax (NIT).

 NIT is the alternative method popularised by U.S. libertarian economist, Milton Friedman, in the 1960’s.
-Under this approach, people who self-earn below a certain level of income would pay no income tax, and would receive a subsidy from the state.
+Under this approach, people who self-earn below a certain level of income would pay no income tax, and would instead receive a subsidy from the state.

 Robert Jameson, author of ‘The Case for a Basic Income’, explains that “with [UBI], you know exactly how much the government will be paying into your bank account each and every week.
 You can completely rely upon getting that money”.

 Whereas with a NIT, he explains that “there could be some administrative complications, because the amount the government pays you each week will depend on their assessment of your income”.

-However, whether it be through UBI or NIT, proponents envision that a guaranteed basic income would replace the vast majority of existing welfare programmes.
+However, whether it be through a UBI or NIT, proponents envision that a guaranteed basic income would replace the vast majority of existing welfare programmes.

 One of these issues relates to individual autonomy.
-Under existing welfare systems, benefits are often provided to people, earning under a certain amount, in the form of food stamps or housing vouchers, for example.
+Under existing welfare systems, benefits are highly conditional and often provided to people earning under a certain amount in the form of food stamps or housing vouchers for example.

 Many economists criticise providing benefits in this form as it takes away a person’s autonomy.
 They instead believe that providing benefits in the form of a cash payment will allow people to buy the goods and services that they think they will improve their lives the most.

 Joshua Angrist, of MIT Economics, states that “the irony of our welfare system is that poor people pay very high taxes — for each dollar of earnings they lose benefits”.

 Off the back of the welfare trap which exists in existing systems, “working people on welfare may actually find themselves worse off — particularly if they earn enough to lose benefits” (as illustrated and explained in Section 7).

-You also have arguments that a basic income would eradicate the sky-high level of bureaucracy in the deliverance of welfare to the poor.
-It’s sold as a simple system that, in the UK, could save £6 billion a year in DWP administration costs, at the same time as targeting those who need help the most.
+Basic income is sold as a simple system that (in the UK) could save £6 billion a year in DWP administration costs, at the same time as targeting those who need help the most.
 But is anything ever that simple?

-Overall, when deciding whether we should introduce a basic income, it could be a question of ‘is this system less worse than the one we have already?’.
+Ultimately though, when deciding whether we should introduce a basic income, it could be a question of ‘is this system less worse than the one we have already?’.
 ‘Which sacrifices will cause the least amount of trouble?’.

 Universal Basic Income (as mentioned in Section 1) is described as a “periodic cash payment unconditionally delivered to all on an individual basis, without means-test or work requirement”.

 As an example, let’s very loosely use the proposal of Andrew Yang, plugged during his fail bid for the 2020 Democratic nomination for U.S. President.